IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/dev-test-lab/lab/artifactsource/README.md

 ### Parameter: `folderPath`

 The folder containing artifacts.
-At least one folder path is required.
+At least uno folder path is required.
 Required if "armTemplateFolderPath" is empty.

 - Required: No
 - Type: string